 For Rhode Island residents, the Rhode Island Attorney General may be reached at: 150 South Main Street, Providence, RI 02903; www.riag.ri.gov; and 1-401-274-4400.
 Under Rhode Island law, individuals have the right to obtain any police report filed in regard to this event.
 Fees may be required to be paid to the consumer reporting agencies.
-For << Data Owner>> and its affiliates, there are approximately [#] Rhode Island residents that may be impacted by this event.
+There are approximately [#] Rhode Island residents that may be impacted by this event.